1005 N. Marion St.

 Additional Resources

 Florida Statute 784.041 – Visit the Florida Senate website to learn more about Florida Statute Section 784.041 for Felony Battery and Domestic Battery by Strangulation.
-The statute contains definitions for “family or household members’ and “dating relationship.”
+The statute defines “family or household members” and “dating relationship.”

-The Dangers of Strangulation – Visit the website of the National Domestic Violence Hotline, a non-profit organization as a component of the Violence Against Women Act (VAWA).
+The Dangers of Strangulation – Visit the National Domestic Violence Hotline website, a non-profit organization as a component of the Violence Against Women Act (VAWA).
 Since the organization was established in 1996, it has provided tools and support to enable victims to find safety and live without abuse.
-In this article explaining the dangers of strangulation, you can learn more about why this form of violence is particularly serious.
+In this article explaining the dangers of strangulation, you can learn more about why this violence is severe.
 Symptoms of brain damage and other forms of physical injury can take hours, days, or even weeks to develop after an incident of strangulation.
-Learn more about why research shows that strangulation is a significant predictor for future lethal violence.
-The article provides advice for women on how to document the abuse in a police report and why seeking help immediately is important.
+Learn why research shows that strangulation significantly predicts future lethal violence.
+The article advises women on documenting the abuse in a police report and why seeking help immediately is essential.

 Finding a Lawyer for Domestic Battery by Strangulation